 How to Write a Resignation Letter

-When writing your resignation letter keep it short and stick to the point.
+Once you know how much notice you have to give, the next step is putting your resignation in writing.
+Keep your letter short and stick to the point.
 Use formal language and try to be nice about it.

 - A short explanation of why you are leaving

-- Something positive about your experiences in the job and with the organisation (e.g., the opportunity to gain experience or develop your skills)
+- Something positive about your experience in the job (e.g., the opportunity to gain experience or develop your skills)

-- If you want to you could offer to help make your resignation easier for the organisation. (e.g., you could offer to train somebody else to do your job)
+- An offer to help make your resignation easier for the organisation (e.g., an offer to train somebody else to do your job)

-Use this sample as a starting point if don't know your exact period of notice:
+Use this sample resignation letter as a starting point if don't know how much notice you're supposed to give: